azlaan23/restaurant/README.md

 # restaurant
-this is my first project , in  this project i can create only one page
+this is my first project , i'm a bignner